mtvaden1/California_Climate_Capstone/README.md

 ## Data Availability
 All data is available via Google Drive.
 The data is initally from the CESM2 Climate Simulator.
+The raw and detrended simulation data can be found [here](https://drive.google.com/drive/folders/1N9ctc8qTU2z-aD4pObUWHd_EArKWREIh?usp=sharing).
+The real world data can be found [here](https://drive.google.com/drive/folders/11N1DsmOKCPKc5Q29UYzqX3ztsyfDVr3a?usp=sharing).

 ## Model Training
 The three CNN models (North, Central, and South) are trained via code found in respective notebooks can be found [here](/modeling/Train_CNNs_Simulations).